LAST UPDATED: January 1, 2023

 Email address: email@example.com

-We are required to inform you of the legal bases of our processing of your personal data, which are described in the table below.
-If you have questions about the legal basis of how we process your personal data, contactus.
+If you are based in Europe or the UK, we are required to inform you of the legal bases of our processing of your personal data, which are described in the table below.
+If you have questions about the legal basis of how we process your personal data, Contact Us.